Blow by blow account of how a daily wager's son built a Rs 100 crore turnover company

 While doing his MBA he would regularly drop by at Nazer’s kirana shop in Thiappasandra and spend time with his cousins.

-A cousin popped up the idea of starting a idly/dosa batter business and Mustafa plunged into it
+A cousin popped up the idea of starting a idly/dosa batter business and Mustafa plunged into it (By Special Arrangement)

 One day his cousin Shamsudeen said he had seen dosa batter being sold in plastic bags in nearby stores and suggested that they do something similar.